 David Coles – Occupational Therapist and Practitioner of Hand Therapy

 David graduated with a Bachelor of Occupational Therapy from University of Queensland in 1998.
-He has specialised in Hand Therapy since 2000.
+He has specialised in Hand Therapy for over 17 years.

-He established Active Hand and Upper Limb Therapy in 2009.
+He established Active Hand Therapy Gold Coast in 2009.

-He has worked locally at Gold Coast Hospital, Logan Hospitals and specialized Hand, Burns and Plastic Surgery clinics in London and Birmingham in the UK.
+He has worked locally at Gold Coast Hospital, Logan Hospitals and in specialized Hand, Burns and Plastic Surgery clinics in London and Birmingham.
 He also has visiting rights for all the major private hospitals on the Gold Coast.

 He is a Full Member of the Australian Hand Therapy Association.

-David is a Guest Lecturer in Hand Therapy and Splinting for Occupational Therapy undergraduate students at Southern Cross University, as well as for Masters of Musculoskeletal and Sports Physiotherapy students at Griffith University on the Gold Coast.
+David is a Guest Lecturer in Hand Therapy and Splinting for OT students at Southern Cross University, as well as for Masters of Physiotherapy students at Griffith University on the Gold Coast.
 He also presents as a guest speaker at numerous conferences throughout the year.

-He has worked closely with the Gold Coast Suns AFL and Gold Coast Titans NRL teams over the past few years, as well as numerous surfing, track and field, tennis, boxing and swimming world champions.
+He has works closely with the Gold Coast Suns AFLand Gold Coast Titans NRLteams as well as treating numerous world champions in surfing, track and field, tennis, boxing and swimming.

 Fields of interest include sports injuries, acute trauma and complex wrist injuries.